People

 Nikhil is a doctoral student in biomedical engineering at USC.
 He has worked on the segmentation of CT scans and on the automatic labeling of CMBs from susceptibility weighted imaging in mTBI patients.
 He completed his undergraduate majoring in computer science and engineering at VIT University in India, and an MS in computer science at USC.

-Haoqing (Terese) Wang
+Haoqing (Terese) Wang, MS

 Risha Surana